Signs and Symptoms of Amphetamine Abuse

 - Amphetamine-caused psychosis

-Some people who abused this drug would wear themselves out with amphetamine binges where they would continually abuse the drug, not sleeping or eating for as long as a week.
+Some people who abused this drug would wear themselves out with amphetamine binges, taking the drug continuously and, not sleeping or eating for as long as a week.
 Then they would collapse.
-By repeating this pattern, amphetamine abusers - sometimes referred to as "speed freaks" - would suffer severe damage to their health.
+By repeating this pattern, amphetamine abusers— sometimes called “speed freaks”—would suffer severe damage to their health.

-A person who has been abusing amphetamine for a long period is likely to be severely malnourished, and be suffering serious mental effects from the drug use.
-When he stops using amphetamine, he is going to experience the symptoms of the damage that was created.
-While he continued to abuse the drug, those symptoms were concealed but will show up strongly as soon as the stimulant is gone.
-Thus withdrawal can be characterized by depression, anxiety and extreme fatigue.
+Long-term amphetamine abusers are likely to be severely malnourished and suffering serious mental effects from the drug use.
+When they stop using amphetamine, they experience the symptoms of the damage that was created.
+While they continued to abuse the drug, those symptoms were suppressed, but will show up strongly as soon as the stimulant is gone.
+Thus withdrawal can include depression, anxiety and extreme fatigue.

 It is very likely that the recovering addict will suffer sharp, intense cravings for more of the drug.
 For this reason, it is a very good idea for a person to have professional support when coming off amphetamine.

 Another reason for professional support is that the mental aspects of withdrawal can be serious and dangerous.
-A person may suffer hallucinations, delusions and aggressive or violent behaviors as he (or she) comes off the drug.
+A person may suffer hallucinations, delusions and aggressive or violent behaviors as they come off the drug.

-When a person chooses a Narconon drug and alcohol rehabilitation center for recovery from amphetamine addiction, the withdrawal process is eased by the program's unique and innovative techniques.
+When a person chooses a Narconon drug and alcohol rehabilitation center for recovery from amphetamine addiction, the withdrawal process is eased by the program’s unique and innovative techniques.
 First, each person is supported with generous nutritional supplementation.
 Those abusing any drug, but amphetamine or methamphetamine in particular, are likely to be severely deficient in usual nutrients.
-When nutritional supplements are given around the clock, this helps the body suffer fewer effects of withdrawal.
-Each person is given gentle assists that help relax the mind and body and put everything in a more positive light.
+Nutritional supplements given around the clock help the body suffer fewer effects of withdrawal.
+Each person is given gentle “assists” that help relax the mind and body and ease the person through withdrawal.

-The person who wishes to have a new sober life can achieve that goal at any one of fifty Narconon centers around the world.
-After withdrawal, the Narconon program guides each person through an intensive detoxification phase called the Narconon New Life Detoxification Program.
-With time in a sauna, moderate daily exercise and a strict nutritional regimen, each person flushes old drug residues out of the fatty tissues of the body where it tends to become stored.
-As these traces of old drug use are eliminated, each person can see the freshness that existed before drug use come back.
-Most people talk about how their cravings reduce and some even say they are gone.
+The person who wishes to have a new sober life can achieve that goal at any one of some 45 Narconon centers around the world.
+After withdrawal, the Narconon program guides each person through an intensive detoxification phase called New Life Detoxification.
+Through running to get the blood circulating, followed by time in a dry-heat sauna to sweat out the drugs, and good nutirition and adequate sleep, drug residues flush out of the fatty tissues of the body.
+As traces of drug use are eliminated, participants report that they experience return of alertness and reduction or elimination of cravings for drugs.